Yoga poses for Menopause Symptoms, Menopausal Healing

 Yoga poses for menopause help with regulating the fluctuating levels of the hormones at this time.
 Yoga stretches and movement positively impact the endocrine system of the body through its effect on the nervous system via the muscles.

-Yoga has been found to be the most natural way of treating menopause symptoms as it simultaneously works on the body, mind and the energy complex.
+Yoga has been found to be the most natural way of treating menopause symptoms as it simultaneously works on the body, mind and the energy (Prana) complex.
 Yoga pranayama help treat menopause symptoms by regulating the breath which in turn relieves the stress held up in the chains of the nerve channels within the body.
 Nerves are the most sensitive and first in line to receive any stress emanating from the mind before it could reach other parts of the body.

 The pain relieving benefits of the yoga poses in general and particularly of the yoga poses for menopause are universally known.
 The rhythmic extension and contraction of the muscles synchronized with the breath have been found to produce a kind of numbness to pain within the brain.